lacanoid/datalink/docs/dlfs.md

 Datalink File Manager
 =====================

-Datalink File Manager (DLFM) component.
+Datalink File Manager (dlfs) component.
 Also known as *the datalinker*.
 A process, external to PostgreSQL, which manages file permissions, backup, restore, replacement and deletion of files.

 It consists of two parts:
-- `dlfm` command for system administrators to configure and monitor the file manager
+- `dlfs` command for system administrators to configure and monitor the file manager
 - [`pg_datalinker`](pg_datalinker.md) daemon, which is an actual file manager program which runs in the background

-dlfm
+dlfs
 -----

 PostgreSQL datalink file manager control program

-    # dlfm
+    # dlfs

         show                 - show version and system configuration bind [dbname] [port] - bind file manager to a database